dev-javascript/react-dyn-tabs/README.md

       <td>function</td>
       <td>false</td>
       <td>
-        fires when the user clicks on the tab, but before select them.
+        Fires when the user clicks on the tab, but before select them.
-        This event should return boolean true or false,  If the event return false the tab is not selected.
+        This event should return boolean true or false, If the event returns false the tab is not selected.
       </td>
     </tr>
   </tbody>